 A key and a value make a pair or, more precisely, a key-value pair.
 Each key is going to correspond to one value.
 Now the value can be of any type.
 Just like with Lists, we can just add any type we want.
 Dictionaries are very useful when it comes to storing some kind of structured data.

 - If we want to group multiple dictionaries together, we simply create a List of Dictionaries.

 - Notice that we do have square brackets here defining a List.

 - Then we can iterate through the list and use the data each dictionary contains.

 1. Complex: We also have a type called complex, which denotes complex numbers.
 And Python 2 had a type called long, which doesn’t exist in Python 3 anymore.

-2. Bytes and Bytearray: It was replaced by the integer.
-Then in Python 3 at least, we have bytes, which are essentially a sequence of integers in the range of 0 to 255
+2. Bytes and Bytearray: The integer replaced it.
+Then in Python 3, at least, we have bytes, which are essentially a sequence of integers in the range of 0 to 255

 3. Tuples: Which are similar to Lists but are immutable.
 You cannot change their values.